lbr77/lbr77/README.md

 I'm not good at playing this game. :D

-But I can only play this oncec a week since I studies in an boarding School. :(
+Because I can only play this oncec a week since I studies in an boarding School. :(

 #### :sparkles: My followers